Ola-Daniel/blog/content/blog/azure-cloud-security-tools/index.md

 - Cloud
 date: "2023-02-26"
 draft: false
 excerpt: Microsoft Azure provides a range of advanced security tools that can be used to secure your cloud environment.
-In this blog post, we will explore how you can use Azure Sentinel, Defender for Cloud, Azure Monitor, and Azure Advisor to enhance the security of your Azure cloud.
+In this blog post, we will explore how you can use Azure Sentinel, Defender for Cloud, Azure Monitor, and Azure Advisor to enhance the security of your Azure cloud Environment.
 layout: single
 subtitle:
 title: Maximizing Azure Security with Azure Sentinel, Defender for Cloud, Azure Monitor, and Azure Advisor